IBMSpectrumComputing/cloud-provider-plugins/README.md

 The following are valid values for an instance **result**:
 1. succeed: For create instance request, it means the instance is created  successfully.
 For terminate instance request, it means the instance is terminated successfully.
 2. executing:  The instance is still in provision or in shutting-down status.
-3. fail: The instance is failed to create or termiante.
+3. fail: The instance failed to create or terminate.

 ## getReturnRequests.sh
 Check whether any of the instances in the input JSON file are terminated.